 Among the least effective exercises were the Ab Rocker, exercise tubing pull, and the traditional crunch.

 Now, the study didn’t evaluate the effectiveness of specifically hanging leg raises, but it assessed another very similar exercise – Captain’s chair leg raises.

-The main difference between the two movements is the equipment – hanging leg raises are done while hanging (duh) from a pull-up bar, while captain’s chair straight leg raises are done in a captain’s chair.
+The main difference between the two movements is the equipment.
+A hanging leg raise is done while hanging (duh) from a pull-up bar, while captain’s chair straight leg raises are done in a captain’s chair.

 Although there probably are some differences in how the upper body is loaded in the two exercises, it’s safe to say that the two leg raise variations are identical in terms of their ab impact.
-Well, as long as you do leg raises correctly.
+Well, as long as you do them correctly.

 Another important thing to note is that although exercises (like crunches on an exercise ball) load the abdominal muscles relatively weakly, they don’t load the thighs and thus allow for a more focused ab workout.